 - You can pre-register for modules from mid-May for full-year and autumn semester students and in October for spring semester students.
 We will normally confirm your module choices within a month of your pre-selection.

 - Once your pre-selection is confirmed, we will ask you to send us your learning agreements.

 - Please note that module allocations are made on a first-come-first-served basis.
 We strongly recommend that you pre-register for your modules as soon as possible.

 - When you register your modules, you will be able to indicate whether you need to take a particular module for your degree back home.

-The UK grading system may be different from that used by your home institution – they are responsible for converting the grades you receive from QMUL.
-The QMUL grading system uses five letter grades (A–E) and you will receive a final mark on your final transcript.
+The UK grading system may be different from that used by your home institution – they are responsible for converting the grades you receive from Queen Mary.
+The Queen Mary grading system uses five letter grades (A–E) and you will receive a final mark on your final transcript.

 For more information about our grades, please see our detailed information on mark schemes.

-Our Study Abroad programme puts you in charge of what you study.
-We want to give you the broadest possible intellectual experience, so you can take modules from across the whole range of our academic departments, allowing you to specialise according to you own interests, knowing that each session will be thought-provoking, challenging and exciting in equal measure.
+As a student on our Study Abroad or Exchange Programme you can take modules from across the whole range of our academic schools, allowing you to specialise according to you own interests, knowing that each session will be thought-provoking, challenging and exciting in equal measure.

 Pre-register for your modules